trifectatechfoundation/sudo-rs/docs/man/sudo.8.md

     specified in the password database for the target user.

 `-h`, `--help`
-:   Show this help message.
+:   Show a help message.

 `-i`, `--login`
 :   Run the shell specified by the target user's password database entry as a